TheresaLui/SelfHelpContent_v2/articles/azure.cosmosdb.account-administration-account-provisioning/tsg-summary-cosmosdbaccountadministrationaccountprovisionging.md

             articleId="85e9709c-94dc-48be-8cf8-8d2b37419757"
             ownershipId="AzureData_AzureCosmosDB" />

-# [Big Data] CosmosDB- Account Administration-Account provisioning
+# CosmosDB- Account Administration-Account provisioning

 This troubleshooter will guide you to find the root cause and resolution for Cosmos DB Account Administration-Account provisioning.